 Our Sun goes through an activity cycle that lasts approximately 11 years and sees it pass through Solar Maximum (highest solar activity) and Solar Minimum (lowest solar activity).
 The Northern Lights are more prevalent during Solar Maximum the last of which occurred in June 2014.

-Generally speaking, the Aurora Borealis will remain very active for 2 to 3 years either side of Solar Maximum which effectively means that the current maximum has just passed its half way stage.
+Generally speaking, the Aurora Borealis will remain very active for 2 to 3 years on either side of Solar Maximum which effectively means that the current maximum has just passed its halfway stage.

 There is further research to suggest that more significant solar events occur in the declining period following Solar Maximum which bodes well if you are planning a trip in the next couple of years.